esphome/esphome-docs/components/lvgl.rst

 - **checkable** (*Optional*, boolean): A significant :ref:`flag <lvgl-objupdflag-act>` to make a toggle button (which remains pressed in ``checked`` state).
 Defaults to ``false``.
 - Style options from :ref:`lvgl-styling` for the background of the button.
 Uses the typical background style properties.

-**Specific actions:**

-``lvgl.button.update`` :ref:`action <config-action>` updates the widget styles and properties specified in the specific options above, similarly to way :ref:`lvgl.widget.update <lvgl-objupd-act>` action is used for the common styles, states or flags.

 Example:

 .. code-block:: yaml